 How to Use a Cloth Pad

 - Rinse the pad with cold water.
-Hot water will set a blood stain.
+Hot water will set a bloodstain.

-- Use peroxide or oxy type cleaner to lift a blood stain.
+- Use peroxide or oxy type cleaner to lift a bloodstain.
 Oxy cleaners and hydrogen peroxide are very effective on blood.
 Conventional chlorine bleach will wear the fabric faster and cause fading or worse.

 - If you can’t clean the pad right away, like you are at work, moisten the pad slightly to keep the stain from setting until you can get home.
 Don’t overdo it, you don’t want it leaking.
-Also be sure you have a waterproof wet bag to store used pads.
+Also, be sure you have a waterproof wet bag to store used pads.

 - To dry the pad, hang in the sun if possible.
 The sun is a natural antibacterial force, plus it saves energy.

 This info should give you an idea of what to look out for when searching for the best reusable period pads.
-We hope you find the reusable pad that works best for you.
+I hope you find the reusable pad that works best for you.